Yusuf-tech259/Biohydrogen-Liquefaction-Optimization/README.md

 # Biohydrogen Liquefaction Optimization

-This repository contains the source code and datasets used in the paper:
+This repository contains the source code used in the paper:

-"Multi-objective optimization of biohydrogen liquefaction using ANN, MOGA and MORL-PPO."
+"Multi-objective optimization of biohydrogen liquefaction using ANN, NSGA-II and MARL-PPO."

 ## Requirements